amitshekhariitbhu/Fast-Android-Networking/README.md

 * Simple interface to make any type of request.
 * Proper Response Caching, hence reducing bandwidth usage.

+### Have an issue or need a feature in Android Networking
+- Best way to do so is - [Create an issue](https://github.com/amitshekhariitbhu/AndroidNetworking/issues/new)

+### Loved the Android Networking Library
+- Do me a favor by giving a star on this project.
+- You can find the star button at the top-right on this page.
+- Giving a star makes it more searchable to you and other developers.

 ## Requirements

 Android Networking Library can be included in any Android application.